valtimo-platform/valtimo-documentation/using-valtimo/upload/trefwoorden.md

 ## Prerequisites

-Trefwoorden can only be used when the Documenten API is used.
-The Documenten API needs to be configured and the Documenten API plugin needs to be installed.
-It is only possible to use trefwoorden when using the 1.4 spec of the Documenten API.
+- Trefwoorden can only be used when the Documenten API is used.
+- The Documenten API needs to be configured and the Documenten API plugin needs to be installed.
+- It is only possible to use trefwoorden when using the 1.4 spec or a later version of the Documenten API.

 ## Adding trefwoorden to a file